-I am currently faculty at Franklin and Marshall College.
+I am faculty at Wagner College, and a Senior Research Associate at the Center for International Studies and Policy, Fordham University.
 I did my B.A. in economics (honors) from Delhi University, New Delhi, India; MA in economics from Jawaharlal Nehru University; a second MA in economics from University of Arizona, Tucson; and a PhD in economics from University of Arizona.

 My teaching interests are in Microeconomic Theory, and in particular Game Theory, Industrial Organization and Experimental/Behavioral Economics.
-I have taught as an independent instructor at the University of Arizona from 2002-2006, and then at Franklin and Marshall College from 2006 onwards.
+Previously, I have taught at the University of Arizona and at Franklin and Marshall College.